 Georgia, located in the Caucasus region in the middle of Europe and Asia, is one of the most underrated countries to visit.

-As it used to be on the Great Silk Road connecting China with the Mediterranean world, Georgia has a very rich cultural heritage.
 As a consequence, the country’s architecture is varied and interesting.
 You will find not only beautiful Persian and charming European styles, but also some impressive brutalist Soviet style and even some modern futuristic styles.

 Besides its architecture, Georgia has excellent gastronomy and wine assets.
 Because of the country’s location at the intersection of Europe, the Mediterranean Sea, the Middle East, and Asia, Georgian cuisine offers a wide range of delicious meals.
-Try the traditional dumplings named Khinkali and the cheese-filled bread, Khachapuri.

 Additionally, Georgia is one of the oldest wine regions in the world!